nallwhy/doumi_phoenix_svg/README.md

 **Doumi** means "helper" in Korean.

+The original idea for this library came from [@chitacan](https://github.com/chitacan).

 ## Usage

 Using SVG in HTML is too verbose.
 It makes HTML hard to understand.